Lab 3: Series and Parallel Resistive Circuit

 Resistance Measurement

 Most modern DMMs are also capable of measuring the resistance through a circuit.
 This feature, however, is most often used to measure the resistance of a single resistor.
-To measure resistance, put the DMM in resistance measuring mode then connect the DMM in parallel with the circuit.
+To measure resistance, put the DMM in resistance measuring mode, then connect the DMM in parallel with the circuit.

 Reference Video: How to Use A KEYSIGHT E34461A DMM to Measure Resistance